Fibromyalgia Clinical Trials

 Although it is primarily associated with chronic pain and increased sensitivity at specific pressure points, fibromyalgia is a multi-symptomatic syndrome.
 Since the symptoms of fibromyalgia cannot be proven in a clinical setting, some still consider fibromyalgia to be a mental disorder.
 Patients with fibromyalgia may experience:

 - Chronic widespread pain

 - Cognitive overload

 - Trouble sleeping

-Please Note: A member of our dedicated staff should be available during office hours if you have any questions about our fibromyalgia clinical trial or any of our other paid studies.
+Please Note: A member of our dedicated staff should be available during office hours (7 AM to 5 PM) if you have any questions about our fibromyalgia clinical trial or any of our other paid studies.
 Feel free to give us a call at (386) 785-2400.